remne/p1ib/README.md

 - ISKRA AM550 (E.on) - E.on cannot activate the P1 port on this meter.

-Meters that have (for me) unknown protocol standard but have the P1/HAN RJ12 hardware interface, thus p1ib is not tested nor verified on.
+Meters that have (for me) unknown protocol standard but have the P1/HAN RJ12 hardware interface, thus should work.
+However I have not verified p1ib on it yet.
 - Itron A100/A300 (Borås elnät, https://boraselnat.se/elnat/elmatarbyte-2020-2021/sa-har-fungerar-din-nya-elmatare/)

 ## First time usage